 American Enterprise Institute (AEI) adjunct scholar Mark J. Warshawsky is a former director of retirement research at Towers Watson, a global human capital consulting firm, where he oversaw research on employer-sponsored retirement programs, including analysis of retirement plan funding, investments, payments, and plan design.
 Warshawsky also studies developments in labor markets and retirement trends, compensation, investment products, retirement distribution strategies, financial planning, and health and long-term care insurance.
 At AEI, his work focuses on retirement policy and long-term care insurance.
 He is also president of ReLIAS LLC, a retirement solutions design firm.

 Warshawsky was a member of the Social Security Advisory Board from December 2006 to September 2012.
-He is currently vice chairman of the federal Commission on Long-Term Care.
+He was vice chairman of the federal Commission on Long-Term Care in 2013.
 From 2004 to 2006, Warshawsky served as assistant secretary for economic policy at the US Department of the Treasury, playing a key role in the development of the Pension Protection Act of 2006.
 He has also held senior-level positions at the Federal Reserve Board, the Internal Revenue Service, and TIAA-CREF.